dmarshNAIT/dmarshNAIT.github.io/COMP1017_images.markdown

 + Animated .GIFs can be played once, or on a loop.
 + However, it only supports 8-bit images (i.e. a palette of **256 or fewer colours**).
 + It also allows for one transparent colour.
 This is great for things like logos, text, or simple cartoons.

+Generally: we want the best looking image at the smallest size.